Losing the 'plot': SRA miscalculates, gifts builder 92% cemetery land!

-While rules state that the builder has to return 25 per cent of a cemetery plot that goes into redevelopment, the Slum Rehabilitation Authority’s FSI calculation let Omkar Realtors give only 8 per cent in a Malad project
+Rules state builder has to return 25 per cent of cemetery plot that goes into redevelopment, but SRA’s FSI calculation let Omkar Realtors give only 8 per cent in a Malad project

 There are some officials at the Slum Rehabilitation Authority, who seem to think FSI applies to a cemetery as well.
 In a slum redevelopment project in Malad (East), the Slum Rehabilitation Authority (SRA) did some innovative calculations and let the builder keep a big chunk of land, which was originally a cemetery, to himself.